OpenBB-finance/OpenBB/TROUBLESHOOT.md

 In the case when you run into an error of the form `ModuleNotFoundError: No module named '_______'` before you start installing these modules that have not been found please check that you have most followed the recommended installation instructions.
 These errors often can occur when you have not activated the virtual environment where you have installed the terminal, or you have not used the `poetry install` command to install the dependencies.

-In case you wish to proceed with an alternative way to install the terminall feel free to install the missing packages via pip.
+In case you wish to proceed with an alternative way to install the terminal feel free to install the missing packages via pip.
 For example if you get the error that `yfinance` is not found, you would run `pip install yfinance`

 ### Machine Learning Troubles